cyrilletuzi/eslint-plugin-angular-modern/README.md

 { extends: [angularModern.configs.recommended] }
 ```

-**The recommended preset enables all the rules** of all the categories presets below.
+**The recommended preset enables all the rules** of all the features presets below.
 It is the recommended preset for:
 - new projects
 - projects already fully migrated to modern Angular

-## Categories presets
+## Features presets

-A category preset enables the rules of a specific set of features.
+A feature preset enables the rules for a specific set of features.
 It is recommended for projects only partially migrated to modern Angular.

 ### Injection context preset